oroinc/documentation/backend/entities/extend-entities/multi-target-associations.rst

 The last thing to finish the configuration of your association is to create:

 * extensions for the entity config dumper and the entity generator.
-These extensions instruct the Oro EntityExtendBundle how to generate Doctrine mapping and PHP code for your association)
+These extensions instruct the Oro EntityExtendBundle on how to generate Doctrine mapping and PHP code for your association.

 * migrations.
-This extension will add your association using migration scripts (see :ref:`Create an Extensions for Database Structure Migrations <backend-entities-migrations-create-extensions>` for more details).
+This extension adds your association using migration scripts (see :ref:`Create an Extensions for Database Structure Migrations <backend-entities-migrations-create-extensions>` for more details).

 The following examples show how you can do it: